andraugust/andraugust.github.io/classical-mechanics.md

 Note that for $$\theta$$ the right-hand side of the EL equation is $$0$$, so $$\dot{p}_\theta=0$$ and we see right away that angular momentum is conserved.

-### Lecture 7: Symmetries and Conservation Laws
+### 7. Symmetries and Conservation Laws

-We already know that coordinate reference frames are arbitrary and therefore don't influence dynamics, but how do symmetries like this present themself in the Lagrangian formulation?
+We already know that coordinate reference frames are arbitrary and therefore don't influence dynamics, but how do symmetries such as this appear in the Lagrangian formulation?
 Here's an example:

 Consider a two-particle system where the first particle has position $$\textbf{r}$$ and the second has position $$\textbf{s}$$.
 A typical Lagrangian for the first particle might be